Keith’s Pay and Allowances

 The maximum staff allowance available for each MEP is €24,164 a month.
 MEPs do not receive any of this money directly.
 Brussels based staff costs are administrated by the European Parliament and UK based staff costs are administrated by a paying agent.

-Keith currently has a full time Constituency Coordinator and Media Officer based in the UK and a full time Parliamentary Assistant based in Brussels.
-He also has three part time Regional Liaison Officers based in Brighton, Oxford and Portsmouth and an Intern based in Brussels.
+Keith currently has a full time Constituency Coordinator and Media Officer based in the UK and a full time Parliamentary Assistant and Constituency Caseworker based in Brussels.
+He also has three part time Regional Liaison Officers based in Redhill, Oxford and Portsmouth and an Intern based in Brussels.
 None of Keith’s employees are relatives.
 See Keith’s most recent spending summary for information on his staff costs including staff pay bands.

-Keith is committed to transparency so he has chosen to publish all receipts for office expenditure of £50 and over on his website.
-Receipts for £20 and over are also available on request.
+Keith is committed to transparency so he has chosen to publish all receipts for office expenditure of £25 and over on his website.
 See Keith’s most recent spending summary summary for information on Keith’s recent expenditure on office costs.

 Keith is refunded for the cost of travel from his constituency to Brussels or Strasbourg on presentation of his tickets.
 He also receives a fixed allowance based on the distance and duration of the journey to cover other travel costs when attending official parliamentary meetings.
 Keith can also claim for travel within the constituency on presentation of his tickets.
 See Keith’s most recent spending summary for information on Keith’s travel costs.